 Flats and high rise properties

-Following the fire at Grenfell Tower, Department for Communities & Local Government (DCLG) Requirements sent a letter requiring Local Authorities and housing associations to:
+Following the fire at Grenfell Tower, the Department for Communities & Local Government (DCLG) sent a letter requiring local authorities and housing associations to:

-- Report all the findings of the first two of the above investigations to the DCLG by close on the 19 June
+- report all the findings of the first two of the above investigations to the DCLG by close of business on 19 June.

-GUHG does not have any high rise blocks of flats of six storeys or more and does not have any which are clad in an ACM.
+We can confirm we do not have any high rise blocks of flats of six storeys or more and do not have any which are clad in an ACM.
 Therefore a ‘nil’ return was submitted.

-The only other medium rise blocks of flats owned by the Group are of a traditional construction with no render or cladding.
+The only other medium rise blocks of flats owned by us are of a traditional construction with no render or cladding.